gariciodaro/adhd-detector/README.md

 from fastai.vision import load_learner
 id44_clf = load_learner("/export.pkl")
 ```
+## Authors
+This work is the joint effort of:
++ Gari Ciodaro Guerra. gari.ciodaro.guerra@gmail.com
++ Dr.Benjamin Godde. b.godde@jacobs-university.de
++ A. Jahanian Najafabadi. a.jahaniannajafabadi@jacobs-university.de

 ## Notice
 Even though you can not train the classifiers here, note the following: